The three words ‘to too two’ are homophones. Homophones are words that sound alike but have different meanings and are also spelled differently.

-Complete the sentences in this simple worksheet with homophones to too two.
-The answers have been provided in a separate sheet.
+Complete the sentences on these task cards with homophones to too two.
+The answers have been provided on a separate sheet.

-The next two worksheets are more challenging compared to the first one.
 There are sentences with more than one homophones missing.
-It will give the child good practice and also clear the confusion between to too two.
+It will give the child good practice and also clear the confusion among to too two.